ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

 ddev start
 ```

-We create a simple package.json file for this tutorial.
+Now we can create a simple package.json file.

-_For more advanced examples, check out Vites guide [Scaffolding Your First Vite Project](https://vitejs.dev/guide/#scaffolding-your-first-vite-project)._

 A quick reminder: Every npm command needs to be executed within the DDEV Docker containers for the project.
 Therefore we always need to use `ddev npm` (or `ddev yarn`).

-Let's create a simple package.json file:

 ```bash
 ddev npm init -y
 ```

-Afterwards we install [Vite](https://www.npmjs.com/package/vite) as development dependency:
+Afterwards we simply install [Vite](https://www.npmjs.com/package/vite) as development dependency:

 ```bash
 ddev npm i vite --save-dev
 ```

+_For more advanced examples, check out Vites guide [Scaffolding Your First Vite Project](https://vitejs.dev/guide/#scaffolding-your-first-vite-project)._

 We add these script commands to the package.json: